#GetFried in Juliette, Georgia!

 The Whistle Stop Cafe

 From grocery store to hardware store to movie set to cafe, this building has a lot of stories to tell.
 On display, you’ll find both movie props and items from the original store, like the old cash register and meat block.
-Come try the famous BBQ and fried green tomatoes from Ruth and Idgie’s kitchen, complete with its horseshoe counter.
+Come meet and chat with Ms. Liz Bryant, the cafe’s owner and longtime champion, at the horseshoe counter over a plate of their famous BBQ and fried green tomatoes from “Ruth and Idgie’s” kitchen.

 BBQ Pit from Fried Green Tomatoes